foundations-fall-2016/session2/README.md

 ```
 -->

-### Highlight One Tab
+### Highlighting Tabs

-This is a simple way to create color coded navigation on a web site.
+A simple way to create opportunities for section differentiation across a web site is to add a class at a high level of the pages.

 Add a class to body tag so we know what kind of page this is.

 ```html
 <body class="p-review"></body>
 ```

+('p-' stands for page.)

 Edit the nav so it uses classes on the tabs and 'real' links: